 The GTM Preview Mode is a powerful tool for validating the Consent Mode v2 implementation.
 It allows you to inspect the consent state and the data layer, and to verify that the consent state is being updated correctly.

-GTM Web Preview
+Consent Mode in GTM Web Preview

 When using the GTM Web Preview, you can inspect the consent state in the GTM interface.
 The consent state is displayed in the “Consent” tab of the GTM interface, and you can see the current consent state for each consent type.
 Overall, the interface gives you insight into the following for every recorded dataLayer event: